Graduate Certificate in Systems Engineering (GCSE)

 The GCSE is a 15 Semester Credit Hour (SCH) program.
 Each student is expected to acquire core knowledge in key areas of Systems Engineering.
 All students are required to complete the following five core courses.

-Introduction to the key concepts, processes and process activities carried out by Systems Engineers.
-Fundamentals for architecting, designing and engineering large and complex systems.
+Introduction to the key concepts, processes and process-related activities carried out by Systems Engineers.
+Fundamentals for systems design, engineering and architecture for large and complex systems.
 Software tools are covered with emphasis on architectural analysis and design, functional design alternatives, and key architectural attributes.

 Techniques and tools for Systems Engineering management.
 Topics include technical management, organizational environments and technical team structures, time and cost estimates and cost control, resource allocation and resource management.
 Students propose project studies, under the approval of the professor, to be developed in phases as the course progresses.